desmchoy/pyBinaryClust/README.md

 # pyBinaryClust
-Python Re-implementation of the R package [BinaryClust](https://github.com/desmchoy/BinaryClust) - Tools for CyTOF analysis
+Python re-implementation of the R package [BinaryClust](https://github.com/desmchoy/BinaryClust) - Tools for CyTOF analysis

 The original R tool has now been published: